 You are required to serve as "chief discussants" of the readings in the seminar at least once during the course.
 Depending on the size of the class, each week three or four students will work as a team and lead off the discussion.
 The presenters must make a 15-20 min presentation of the week's readings and facilitate discussion.
-Rather than simply summarizing the readings under question (presumably all will have read it), the discussion facilitators should critically engage with the material and tease out specific questions or problems that appear worthy of attention.
+Rather than simply summarizing the readings under question (presumably all will have read it), the discussion facilitators should critically engage with the material and tease out specific questions or problems that appear worthy of attention and can be a basis for discussion.
 All students in a group delegated with the responsibility to lead the discussion will receive the same mark.